 TOGAF 9.2 Body of Knowledge

-By configuring the TOGAF standard we have developed high functioning EA Teams in Finance organizations, Manufacturing firms, Professional Services companies, Academic institutions, Government Agencies, Telecommunications conglomerates, Defense Departments, and Digital Platform.
+By configuring the TOGAF standard, we have developed high functioning EA Teams in Finance organizations, Manufacturing firms, Professional Services companies, Academic institutions, Government Agencies, Telecommunications conglomerates, Defense Departments, and Digital Platform.

-TOGAF 9.2 Knowledge Base Supports Enterprise Architects
+TOGAF 9.2 Body of Knowledge Supports Enterprise Architects

 Every enterprise architect faces the challenges of developing useful enterprise architecture.
 Only then do they face the problem of how to document the architecture.

-Developing Useful Enterprise Architecture
+Guidance on Developing Useful Enterprise Architecture

 The bulk of the TOGAF Body of Knowledge is supports developing useful enterprise architecture.